dwarvesf/react-toolkit/CONTRIBUTING.md

 ### Tooling

 - [Turbo](https://turborepo.org/) to manage installation of dependencies and running various scripts.
-We also have yarn workspaces enabled by default.
+We also have pnpm workspaces enabled by default.
 - [Testing Library](https://testing-library.com/) for testing components and hooks
 - [Nextjs](https://www.nextjs.org/) for a blazing fast documentation website.